dominodatalab/python-domino/README.md

 -   *auth_token:* (Optional) Authentication token.

--   The authentication preference should always be given to the authentication token.
-If it’s not passed, the path to domino token file takes precedence, otherwise the API key is used.
-If none of these three parameters are passed, then preference is given to the Domino token file from the corresponding environment variable, then to the API key from the corresponding environment variable.
+-   The authentication preference should always be given to the API proxy.
+    If it’s not passed, then the authentication token takes precedence, then the path to the domino token file, otherwise the API key is used.
+If none of these four parameters are passed, then preference is given to the Api Proxy from the corresponding environment variable, then the Domino token file from the corresponding environment variable, then to the API key from the corresponding environment variable.

 -   By default, the log level is set to `INFO`.
 To set the log level to `DEBUG`, set the `DOMINO_LOG_LEVEL` environment variable to `DEBUG`.